Private 1st Class John E. Adams, Jr. (1921–1944)

 803rd Engineer Battalion Activation Date

 According to Robert D. Montgomery, the 803rd Engineer Battalion (Aviation) (Separate) was activated at Westover Field in June 1941 and enlisted men began arriving for the new unit on July 3, 1941.
-However, Shelby L. Stanton’s World War II Order of Battle: An Encyclopedic Reference to U.S. Army Ground Forces from Battalion through Division 1939–1946 listed the battalion’s activation date as July 8, 1941—likely the very day that Adams arrived with a group of men from Fort Belvoir.
+Similarly, Paul W. Ropp wrote that the battalion’s “initial NCO cadre arrived during 3 to 5 July.”
+However, Shelby L. Stanton’s World War II Order of Battle: An Encyclopedic Reference to U.S. Army Ground Forces from Battalion through Division 1939–1946 listed the battalion’s activation date as July 8, 1941—the very day that Adams arrived with a group of men from Fort Belvoir.
+Indeed, the activation rosters bear the date July 8, 1941.

 Notification Regarding Status as a Prisoner of War